 How to Cook Beets (or use them raw)

 Beets are delicious cooked (it brings out their natural sweetness), but they’re also splendid in their raw state, peeled, grated, and added to salads.
-I like them both ways, and use them both cooked and raw frequently.
-It depends on the recipe as well as my inclination at any given moment.
 There are three main ways to prepare beets (other than not cooking them at all): microwaving, cooking, and roasting.
 If your beets come with the greens, save them and use as you would chard, which they greatly resemble.

 Varieties: Aside from the common red beets, try golden beets if you can find them—they’re not as common as their magenta counterparts, but they’re even sweeter (and a bit less messy).
 Even less common than golden are chioggia beets, an Italian heirloom variety with red-and-white stripes—as sweet as it is gorgeous, and formanova, which, with its long, cylindrical shape is great for getting uniform-sized slices.
 You might look for unusual beet varieties at farm markets, or if you’re a gardener, cultivate them yourself.